Exponential single server queues in an interactive random environment: Bounding performance of non-separable systems

 \section{Bounding performance of non-separable systems}

-Standard performance metrics (e.g.~throughput, mean delay, mean queue lengths) of complex systems are often directly accessible if the system is separable as described in Section \ref{sect:Separable}.
+Standard performance metrics (e.g.~throughput, mean delay, mean queue lengths) of complex systems are often directly accessible if the system is separable as in Section \ref{sect:Separable}.
 This relies on the fact that the mentioned metrics can be computed when the stationary distribution is explicitly at hand.
-On the other side, computing these performance metrics for non-separable systems as that in Section \ref{sect:Non-separable} is often difficult.
-Van Dijk reviews literature on methods for bounding performance metrics of stochastic systems when values of the metric of interest are not explicitly available (cf.~\cite[Section 1.7, pp.~62f.]{dijk:11b},~\cite[pp.~311ff.]{dijk:98},~\cite{dijk;koreuioglu:92},~\cite{dijk;wal:92}).
-He developed among other methods a principle to bound performance metrics of ``non-product form systems'' by the respective metrics of related ``product form systems'', and provided many examples.
-Closely related to our systems and the topic of the present section are the ``queueing systems in random environment'' with unknown stationary distribution in \cite[Theorem 3]{economou:03a}.
-The generator of the environment process which is Markov of its own in the original system is ``perturbed'' in such a way that there are bi-directional interactions in the modified system which then shows a stationary distribution of a special ``product form'' which is of slightly different form as those developed here.
+On the other hand, computing these performance metrics for non-separable systems as in Section \ref{sect:Non-separable} is often difficult.
+Van Dijk reviews methods for bounding performance metrics of stochastic systems when values of the metric of interest are not explicitly available (cf.~\cite[Section 1.7, p.~62.]{dijk:11b},~\cite[p.~311.]{dijk:98},~\cite{dijk;koreuioglu:92},~\cite{dijk;wal:92}).
+He developed a principle to bound performance metrics of ``non-product form systems'' by the respective metrics of related ``product form systems'' and provided examples.
+Closely related to the topic of Section \ref{sect:BoundingNPF} are the ``queueing systems in random environment'' with unknown stationary distribution in \cite[Theorem 3]{economou:03a}.
+There the environment process is Markov of its own.
+Its generator is ``perturbed'' in a way that bi-directional interactions between queue and environment emerge.
+The modified system has a stationary distribution of a special ``product form'' which is different from that developed here.

 Our results in Sections \ref{sect:Separable} and \ref{sect:Non-separable} suggest to develop approximation principles for queues in a random environment when separability does not hold.
-The main idea is to manipulate the environment in a suitable way.
-These principles should provide approximation methods for the application examples described in the introduction when separability fails here.
-We concentrate on queueing-inventory systems.
+The main idea is to manipulate the environment suitably.
+These principles should provide approximation methods applicable to all the examples described in the introduction.
+We concentrate on bounding throughputs in production-inventory systems, i.e.~the equilibrium mean number of served customers per time unit.